aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/queries-and-connections/reading-and-writing-query-table-of-worksheet/_index.md

 ## Retrieve query table result range

-Aspose.Cells provides option to read the address i.e. result range of cells for a query table.
+Aspose.Cells for Python via .NET provides option to read the address i.e. result range of cells for a query table.
 Following code demonstrates this feature by reading the address of result range for a query table.
 Sample file can be downloaded [here](72417290.xlsx).

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManageDatabaseConnection-ReadingAndWritingQueryTable-ReadingAddressOfResultRange.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Connections-ReadingAddressOfResultRange.py" >}}
-{{< app/cells/assistant language="csharp" >}}